egao1980/lein-npm/README.md

 [lein-npm "0.4.0"]
 ```

-## Managing NPM dependencies
+## Managing npm dependencies

-You can specify a project's NPM dependencies by adding an `:npm` map to your
+You can specify a project's npm dependencies by adding an `:npm` map to your
 `project.clj` with a `:dependencies` key.

 ```clojure